 - Compared to the First Edition, the 2E setting is also considerably lighter on seemingly omnipotent villains, unstoppable monsters and cosmic horror elements.

 - The Longitude Problem: Montaigne solved this a long time ago, thanks to Porte allowing them to have access to clocks without having to bring one onboard.
 As such, their charts are significantly better than the rest of the world's.

 - Lord British Postulate:

 - Captain Reis, the pirate depicted in red on the page image above, is intended for use as a plot device by the DM to either make the PCs run away, or die.
 In melee, he is essentially unstoppable, since his weapon ignores any kind of armor and slices through even Dracheneisen with trivial ease (meaning you can't parry either).
-However, if you manage to shoot him in the head and burn all your drama dice for extra damage, he will go down, since you can't block bullets and he doesn't wear armor.
+However, if you manage to shoot him in the head and burn all your drama dice for extra damage (whether via an ability, or via extra Raises that become damage), he will go down, since you can't block bullets and he doesn't wear armor.

 - Make Them Rot: Zerstoerung, the lost sorcery of Eisen, consisted mainly of these powers.